stlab/better-code/better-code/src/chapter-3-errors.md

-While, as we've seen, not all bugs are detectable, detecting as many as possible at runtime is still a powerful way to improve code, by finding detecting the presence of coding errors close to their source and creating an incentive to prioritize fixing them.
+While, as we've seen, not all bugs are detectable, detecting as many as possible at runtime is still a powerful way to improve code, by detecting the presence of coding errors close to their source and incentivizing fixes.

 #### Precondition Checks